intel/ai-reference-models/quickstart/shot_boundary_detection/pytorch/transnetv2/inference/cpu/README.md

 # TransNetV2 Inference

 ## Description
-This document has instructions for running TransNetV2 Inference using Intel-optimized PyTorch.
+This document has instructions for running TransNetV2 Inference.

 ## Quick Start Scripts